bethropolis/haze-editor/README.md

 ### Library management
 This allows you to manage external JS & CSS libraries.
-The cdnjs API is used to search and get the latest version of a library.
+The `cdnjs API` is used to search and get the latest version of a library.

 ![](githubassets/Libraries.png)

 ### Todo app
 This is an in-built todo list app.
-You can keep track of your tasks, and mark them as done.
+You can use it to keep track of your tasks, and mark them as done.

 ![](githubassets/todo.png)

 ### Plugins
-Extend and customize the editor by adding plugins and themes.
-Plugins allow you to enhance the functionality of the editor, while themes provide different visual styles.
+Extend and customize the editor by adding `plugins` and `themes`. `Plugins` allow you to enhance the functionality of the editor, while `themes` provide different visual styles.

 ![](githubassets/plugins.png)

 ### More
 - Themes: Customize the visual appearance of the editor with various themes.
     ![](githubassets/dark.png)
-- Settings: Configure and fine-tune the editor according to your preferences.
+- Settings: Configure the editor according to your preferences.
     ![](githubassets/settings.png)

 ## Plugins